denis-ligare254/p-week2/templates/Readme.md

    ~HTML5
    ~CSS3
    ~News Api
 # Link to the remote repository
  -The below link leads to the remote repository
     ~https://github.com/denis-ligare254/p-week2

+# link to the live link
+ _The below link leeds to the live server
+    ~